jmorris-uk/openmc_workshop/README.md

 Run ```python3 plot_neutron_birth_energy.py``` to produce the plot.

+As you can see there is a mono-energetic energy source of 14MeV neutrons.
+There are two other source energy distributions available in the ```plot_neutron_birth_energy.py``` script.

+-Try plotting the Watt and Muir neutron spectra and compare them to the mono energetic source.

+-Try changing the Muir plasma temperature from 20KeV to 40KeV and plot the two distributions on the same figure.

 In the next example the initial neutron trajectory and birth location is plotted.
 Again this information is accessed from the statepoint file.

 Run ```python3 plot_neutron_birth_location.py``` to produce the plot